 Without a doubt, Facebook is an excellent marketing tool for small businesses.
 Why?
 Because it levels out the playing field between local micro ventures and mega-corporations alike.

-In fact, many smart small businesses turn to us at Penji for professional ad designs.
-In between strategizing and studying ad analytics, they don’t have the time to experiment with graphic design.
+In between strategizing and studying ad analytics, marketing managers don’t have the time to experiment with graphic design.
 And with such stiff competition, you just can’t keep in step with the big wigs using amateurish visuals.

 Some items are challenging to market visually.
 For instance, laptops that go in monochrome grays, silvers, and blacks don’t really jump out to anyone scrolling down the screen.
 However, Dell managed to make its devices look a lot more interesting by displaying patterns on the laptops’ screens.